DavidMChan/grazier/README.md

-# LLMit: Easily call Large Language Models from a unified API
+# Grazier: Easily call Large Language Models from a unified API

-LLMit is a Python library for easily calling large language models from a unified API.
+Grazier is a Python library for easily calling large language models from a unified API.

 ## Supported Large Language Models